huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

     vi conf/conn/oracle.yaml
     ```

-2. Use the following sample configuration file as a guide to determine and make the necessary changes for your Replication process:
+2. Make the necessary changes as follows:

     ```YAML
     type: ORACLE

     host: localhost #Replace localhost with your oracle host name
-    port: 1521#Enter the port number to connect to the server
+    port: 1521 #Replace the default port number 1521 if needed
-    service-name: ORCLCDB.localdomain #Replace ORCLDB.localdomain with the service name that contains the schema you will be replicated
+    service-name: IO #Replace IO with the service name that contains the schema you will be replicated

     username: 'REPLICANT' #Replace REPLICANT with your username of the user that connects to your oracle server
     password: 'Replicant#123' #Replace Replicant#123 with the your user's password

-    ##You can specify the username and password of your user that is connected to the Oracle Server either through the credential store shown below or the username and password parameters shown above, but not through both.

-    credential-store:
-      type: PKCS12 | JKS | JCEKS #Enter the type of your credential store
-      path: full/path/to/script/file #Replace full/path/to/script/file with the path to your credential file
-      Key-prefix: #Create entries in the credential store for username and password configs using a prefix and specify the prefix here
-      Password: 'Replicant#123' #Replace Replicant#123 with a keystore password of your choice.
-You may leave this field empty in which case the UUiD from your license file will serve as the keystore password

-    max-connections: 30 #Depending on your replication needs, you can choose to replace 30 with a different maximum number of connections replicant can open in Oracle DB
+    max-connections: 30 #Maximum number of connections replicant can open in Oracle
     ```

 ## VI.
 Setup Extractor Configuration